What is Assistive Technology?

 - Specialized software programs and equipment are located on designated NDC and EDC library computer work stations, as well as in the Student Support Services Assistive Technology computer labs (NDC – D110 and EDC – P210).

-- In-Classroom Equipment – students requiring AT in the classroom are required to meet with an RRC Counsellor to determine eligibility and accommodations.
-The Counsellor and the Assistive Technologist will work with the student to determine what technology is required in the student’s classrooms and/or computer labs.
+- In-Classroom Equipment – students requiring AT in the classroom are required to meet with a RRC Accessibility Specialist to determine eligibility and accommodations.
+The Accessibility Specialist and the Assistive Technologist will work with the student to determine what technology is required in the student’s classrooms and/or computer labs.

 - Examples of in-classroom equipment: